trifo75/RHCSA9/Topics/dnf.md

 ## repositories
 Repos are software packages collected in a bucket.
 They are represented by entries in `/etc/yum.repos.d/*.repo` files.
 The `repo` sufix is important.
 They can reside on disk (local, optical, network, ...) or accessible through http(s) protocol.
 The basic elements of a repository definition are like this:

 `[BaseOS]`  -- repo ID
-`name=Red Hat Enterprise Linux 9.0 BaseOS RPMs (DVD)`  -- repo name `metadata_expire=-1`  -- metadata validity time
+`name=Red Hat Enterprise Linux 9.0 BaseOS RPMs (DVD)`  -- repo name
+`metadata_expire=-1`  -- metadata validity time
-`enabled=1`  -- will be seen in default list or not `gpgcheck=1`  -- will try to check packages for integrity or not `baseurl=file:///var/www/html/repo/BaseOS/`  -- location/dierctory of repository data structure `gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release`
+`enabled=1`  -- will be seen in default list or not
+`gpgcheck=1`  -- will try to check packages for integrity or not
+`baseurl=file:///var/www/html/repo/BaseOS/`  -- location/dierctory of repository data structure
+`gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release`

-If you want to check your packages you may need to get gpg keys (most probably they are installed in `/etc/pki/rpm-gpg` dir) and import them using `rpmkeys --import` command
+If you want to check your packages you may need to get gpg keys (most probably they are installed in `/etc/pki/rpm-gpg` dir) and import them using `rpmkeys --import ...` command

 There are mostly 2 types of RHEL repos: **BaseOS** and **AppStream**, holding core OS elements and auxiliary software respectively.